- What We Do

 - Donate to POST

-Join Peninsula Open Space Trust (POST), Midpeninsula Regional Open Space District and Pathways for Wildlife in a discussion of local efforts to protect and enhance wildlife corridors on the Peninsula and in the South Bay.
-We will be having a free screening of the documentary film The Cat That Changed America, the story of P22, a mountain lion in Griffith Park, Los Angeles, and a $50 million effort to create a safe wildlife crossing across two of the busiest freeways in America.
+Join Peninsula Open Space Trust (POST), The Santa Clara Valley Open Space Authority and Pathways for Wildlife in a discussion of local efforts to protect and enhance wildlife corridors in the South Bay.
+We will be having a free movie screening of the documentary film The Cat That Changed America, the story of P22, a mountain lion in Griffith Park, Los Angeles, and a $50 million effort to create a safe wildlife crossing across two of the busiest freeways in America.
+The film screening will be an opportunity to reflect on similar local efforts to improve crossing for wildlife.
+POST will be providing free pizza and lemonade for the community as we enjoy this incredible story!

 This event is part of POST’s community event series.
 These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
 Find out more about how you can support POST here: openspacetrust.org/support